On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 \section{Mean ergodicity in holomorphic dynamics}

 Given an operator $S$ on a Banach space $X$, the $n$-\textit{Ces\`aro averages} of $S$ are the operators $A_n(S)$ defined for $x\in X$ by

-An operator $S$ on a Banach space $X$ is called \textit{mean ergodic} if $S$ is power bounded, that is, satisfies $\|S^n\|\leq M$ for some number $M$ independent of $n$, and the Ces\`aro averages $A_n(S)(x)$ converge in norm for every $x\in X$.
+An operator $S$ on a Banach space $X$ is called \textit{mean-ergodic} if $S$ is power-bounded, that is, it satisfies $\|S^n\|\leq M$ for some number $M$ independent of $n$, and the Ces\`aro averages $A_n(S)(x)$ converges in norm for every $x\in X$.

-The topology of convergence in norm is also called the strong topology on $X.$ If $A_n(S)$ converges uniformly on the closed unit ball on $X$ (that is $\lim_{n,m\rightarrow \infty} \|A_n(S)-A_m(S)\|=0$), then the operator $S$ is called \fd{uniformly ergodic}.
+The topology of convergence in norm is also called the strong topology on $X.$ If $A_n(S)$ converges uniformly on the closed unit ball on $X$ then the operator $S$ is called \textit{uniformly ergodic}.
 The following facts can be found, for example, in Krengel's book \cite{Krengel}.

 \begin{enumerate} \item (\textbf{Separation principle)}.
-The operator $S$ is mean-ergodic if satisfies the principle of separation of points: If $x^*$ is a fixed point of $S^*$, then there exist $y\in X$, a fixed point of $S$, such that $\langle y,x^*\rangle \neq 0.$
+The operator $S$ is mean-ergodic if and only if $S$ satisfies the principle of separation of points: If $x^*$ is a fixed point of $S^*$ then there exists $y\in X$ a fixed point of $S$ such that $\langle y,x^*\rangle \neq 0.$